I recently joined the advisory board of Red Sift.

 Why I hear you ask?
 Outside of the fame and untold riches…

 Security is hard.
 If you have a large team of experts with the appropriate budget it’s hard.
 And if you’re a small company with limited resources, dreaming of the day you have a large, dedicated security team, it’s extremely hard!
-Remember, it’s not the size of the organisation that defines how valuable a target it is, but the value of the assets to criminals, nation states or even unscrupulous competitors.
+Remember, it’s not the size of the organization that defines how valuable a target it is, but the value of the assets to criminals, nation-states, or even unscrupulous competitors.

-Similarly if you are passionate about helping solve security problems you may want to focus on finding amazing solutions, not building all the ancillary capabilities such as data analytics, logging, visualisations, RBAC etc.
+Similarly, if you’re passionate about helping solve security problems you may want to focus on finding amazing solutions, not building all the ancillary capabilities such as data analytics, logging, visualizations, RBAC, etc.

 Red Sift is changing this.

-For companies of all sizes we are building a scalable, reliable platform hosting security tools and capabilities that solve real problems.
-Most importantly they are accessible to all, comparatively easy to use and offer exceptional value.
+For companies of all sizes, we’re building a scalable, reliable platform hosting security tools and capabilities that solve real problems.
+Most importantly they are accessible to all, comparatively easy to use, and offer exceptional value.

-I’m hugely passionate about ‘democratising security’ and enabling businesses of to secure their systems and data with the best possible solutions.
-The vision the Red Sift founders have aligns extremely closely to these beliefs.
+I’m hugely passionate about ‘democratizing security’ and enabling businesses to secure their systems and data with the best possible solutions.
+The vision the Red Sift founders have aligns extremely closely with these beliefs.